 - Work with you to review your output for disclosure risk.

-How Do I Arrange to Use a Data Center?
+How Do I Arrange to Use a Research Data Center?

 - To access BEA's data at a research data center, you will need to receive Special Sworn Status from the Census Bureau, which manages the centers.
-This additional clearance may add several months to the application process after your project has been approved by BEA.
+This additional clearance may add several months to the approval process.

 - BEA charges a flat fee for each year of research data center access to help offset our costs of participating in the network.
 The fee is assessed by project and can be shared by team members.

 - If you are also seeking to access restricted data from other federal agencies at the data center, you will need to have your proposal approved by each of these agencies.
 The other agencies may charge additional fees.

 - When you work at one of these data centers, the administrator facilitates the transfer of BEA company data to the project space and transfers your output to BEA for review.
 The administrator answers logistical questions about using the data and assists with any technical problems.

 As a result of the Foundations for Evidence-Based Policymaking Act of 2018, the federal statistical system has developed a standard application process (SAP) for applying for access to confidential data, including BEA company-specific data.
 To apply for access: